-2.1 Entire Delivered Energy, as mentioned in Schedule 1, at the interconnection point for sale to DISCOM will be purchased at the Tariff provided for in Clause 2.2 limited to capacity of the Project only after the Date of Commercial Operation.
-Title to Delivered Energy purchased shall pass from the Solar Power Developer to the DISCOM at the Interconnection Point.
+2.1 Entire Delivered Energy, as mentioned in Schedule 1, at the Interconnection Point for sale to DISCOM shall be purchased at the Tariff provided in Clause 2.2 limited to the contracted capacity of the Project after the Date of Commercial Operation.
+Title to the Delivered Energy purchased shall pass from the Solar Power Developer to the DISCOM at the Interconnection Point.